cozy/cozy-stack/docs/docker.md

 - Starts OnlyOffice with proper `--add-host` mappings
 - Waits for OnlyOffice to be ready

+For why the script configures JWT the way it does, see [OnlyOffice dev server JWT setup](./onlyoffice-dev-server-jwt-setup.md).

 ### Option 2: Manual Docker Command

 **For macOS and Linux (port mapping):**